Data Protection Policy

 8.2 For the processing of ordinary personal data in our organisation these may include, among other things:

-8.2.1 the data subject has given their consent to the processing (perhaps on their membership application form or when they registered on the club’s website)
+8.2.1 the data subject has given their consent to the processing (perhaps on their membership application form or when they registered on the association’s website)

 8.2.2 the processing is necessary for the performance of a contract with the data subject (for example, for processing membership subscriptions);